Cleo Fields Corruption Perception Index F (33%)

 Only when candidates scored 15 for the whole package did they score 100 percent.

-Corruption Scorecards for Jefferson Parish House of Representatives Election 2023
+Corruption Scores Jefferson Parish House of Reps Election 2023

-Motion to Quash is a powerful representation of the fight against corruption in Jefferson Parish, with the State Representative Anti Corruption Scorecard serving as a reminder of the importance of transparency and honesty in our political system.
-The scorecards are sufficient to provide accurate, reliable and sound judgment of campaign finance abuse, particularly for those interested in the 2023 Elections and the stand against corruption.
+Motion to Quash is a powerful representation of the fight against corruption in Jefferson Parish.
+The House of Representative Anti Corruption Scorecard serves as a reminder.
+It highlights the importance of transparency and honesty in our political system.
+The scorecards give precise and reliable judgment.
+They offer sound assessment of campaign finance abuse.
+This is particularly relevant for those interested in the 2023 Elections and the stand against corruption.

 Click the name to view each candidate’s folder.